BradleyRossCodes/Interactive-Entertainment_Python/README.md

 # Video_Games_Python
-A sample Python project reviewing Video Game Sales
+A Python project reviewing Video Game Sales

 Data highlighting major releases across video game genres (Shooter, Platform, etc.) between 2012-2015.
 The project includes an exploration of the number of games released and their global sales figures.